EspañolOn Call 24/7 215-752-5282 Email Me

 Can you go to Jail for Self Defense?

 No, in most cases.
-Most judges and juries would acquit a person the police charged with assault if the accused acted within the Pennsylvania law of self defense.
+Most judges and juries will acquit a person the police charged with assault if the evidence proves that the accused acted within the Pennsylvania law of self defense.

 Does my Use of Force Need to be Equal to the Other Person’s Use of Force?